IamBusy/sponge/README.md

 # sponge
-An elegent  cache library for python
+An elegant  cache library for python

 # How to use